alessiamnc/alessiamnc.github.io/content/authors/admin/_index.md

 My research is primarily theoretical, focusing on asset pricing, market microstructure and household finance.
 I am interested in exploring how the financial decisions of retail investors and households are influenced by the information they receive, under both full and bounded rationality.

-In addition to my Ph.D., I hold a BSc in International Economics, Management and Finance from Bocconi University, and a MSc Finance from Bocconi University and MSc Finance & Investments from Rotterdam School of Management (double degree).
 Before joining the Ph.D. program at SSE, I worked as a trainee in DG Monetary Policy at the European Central Bank (ECB) and in DG ECFIN at the European Commission.

 {style="text-align: justify;"}